-In the metastability exchange scheme, a sample of 3 He atoms is excited by a weak electric discharge so that a fraction of the atoms ($\sim 10^{-6}$) is in the metastable $2{}^{3}S{1}$ state.
-This long-lived state can be optically pumped to the $2{}^{3}P{0}$ and $2{}^{3}P{1,2}$ states by 1.083 μm circularly polarized light.
-For example, the $2{}^{3}S{1}$ state is split into hyperfine levels with F=1/2 and 3/2.
-Pumping into the F = 3/2, $m_F = +3/2$ state (the C9 line) produces high atomic and nuclear polarization of the metastable fraction.
+In the metastability exchange scheme, a sample of polarized 3He atoms is excited by a weak electric discharge so that a fraction of the atoms (~ 10^{-6}) is in the metastable 2^3S_1 state.
+This long-lived state can be optically pumped to the 2^3P_0 and $2^3P{1,2}$ states by 1.083 μ m circularly polarized light.
+For example, the 2^3S_1 state is split into hyperfine levels with F = 1/2 and 3/2.
+Pumping into the $F = 3/2, m_F = +3/2$ state (the C9 line) state produces high atomic and nuclear polarization of the metastable fraction.
 Resonant exchange of the excitation energy in metastability exchange collisions does not affect the nuclear spin, because the collision duration is short compared to the hyperfine mixing time.
-Thus, the ground state population attains high nuclear polarization (Colgrove et al., 1963).
+Thus, the ground state population attains high nuclear polarization [Colgrove et al., 1963].

 In general, the same principles of optical pumping apply to metastability exchange and spin exchange.
 There are, however, some crucial distinctions.
 One distinction is the ratio of widths of the atomic absorption line and the Doppler profile.
-For spin exchange, the high density of 3He or 129Xe and N2 lead to homogeneous collisional broadening of the Rb absorption line of $\approx 18 \,\text{GHz/amagat}$ for 3He and $14 \,\text{GHz/amagat}$ for N2 (Che'en and Takeo, 1957).
+For spin exchange, the high density of 3He or 129Xe and N2 lead to homogeneous collisional broadening of the Rb absorption line of ≈ 18 GHz/amagat for 3He and 14 GHz /amagat for N2 [Che'en and Takeo, 1957].
 This greatly exceeds the natural (5.7 MHz) and Doppler widths.
-Under these conditions, broadband laser light, from standing wave lasers or laser diode arrays, is effective for optical pumping (Wagshul and Chupp, 1989; Cummings et al., 1995).
+Under these conditions, broad-band laser light, from standing wave lasers or laser diode arrays, is effective for optical pumping [Wagshul and Chupp, 1989, Cummings et al., 1995].
 For metastability exchange polarization of 3He, the densities are hundreds of times less and Doppler broadening is dominant.
 Effective optical absorption by all of the atoms requires careful matching of the laser frequency distribution to the Doppler distribution.
 Another distinction between spin exchange pumping and metastable pumping is optical thickness.
 We can define an absorption length for polarized resonant photons with $m_l = +1$ where [m] is the number density of metastable atoms or the alkali-metal vapor, and σ_0 is the resonant absorption cross section for unpolarized light.
-For spin exchange pumping the absorption length is less than the dimension of the optical pumping vessel, which leads to the radiation trapping problems discussed earlier.
-The quantity λ_0 is generally more than 1 m for metastability pumping, and radiation trapping does not present any limitations.
-Under optimum conditions, samples of 3He gas at a density 1.5 × 10^{16} /cm3 can be pumped to an equilibrium polarization of over 80% with polarization rates of 10^{18} atoms/s.
-The dependence of the equilibrium polarization and polarization rate on gas pressure, discharge level, and frequency has been studied in detail by Lorenzon et al. (1993).
+For spin exchange pumping the absorption length is less than the dimension of the optical pumping vessel leading to the radiation trapping problems discussed earlier. λ_0 is generally more than 1 meter for metastability pumping, and radiation trapping does not present any limitations.
+Under optimum conditions, samples of 3He gas at a density 1.5×10^{16} / cm3 can be pumped to an equilibrium polarization of over 80% with polarization rates of 10^{18} atoms/sec.
+The dependence of the equilibrium polarization and polarization rate on gas pressure, discharge level and frequency has been studied in detail by [Lorenzon et al., 1993].

-$$\lambda_0 = 2([m]\sigma_0 \rho(-1/2))^{-1} \tag{17}$$
+$$\lambda_0 = 2([m]\sigma_0\rho(-1/2))^{-1} \tag{17}$$

-Metastability exchange polarization of 129 Xe in a discharge has been studied by a few groups with little success (Schaerer, 1969; Lefevre-Seguin and Leduc, 1977).
-Although electron polarization in the metastable states indicates effective optical pumping, the discharge may induce excessive nuclear spin relaxation.
-As an alternative, the metastable $5p^56s$ J=2 state may be populated by two-photon laser excitation with ($\lambda=317$ nm), or a metastable atomic beam used to separate the discharge from the optical pumping region.
-These methods will probably not become practical for producing large quantities of polarized 129Xe, but may be useful for studying the physical processes at work.
+Metastability exchange polarization of 129Xe in a discharge has been studied by a few groups with little success [Schaerer, 1969, Lefevre-Seguin and Leduc, 1977].
+Though electron polarization in the metastable states indicates effective optical pumping, the discharge may induce excessive nuclear spin relaxation.
+As an alternative, the metastable 5p56s J=2 state may be populated by two photon laser excitation with (λ =317 nm), or a metastable atomic beam used to separate the discharge from the optical pumping region.
+These methods will probably not become practical for producing large quantities of polarized 129Xe, but may be useful to study the physical processes at work.

-1. Lasers for Metastability Exchange
+2.2.1 Lasers for Metastability Exchange